Katharine Fowler-Billings: Research

 Fowler-Billings made many geological expeditions around the world during her career, where she would take pictures of archaeological sites, landscapes, and other geological phenomenon that she investigated in locations like Russia, Sierra Leone and Japan.
 While she spent the majority of her career doing geological research, she also held a teaching position at three different colleges: at Wellesley College and Tufts College in Massachusetts, and at Erskine Junior College in South Carolina.

 When Fowler-Billings began her career, the field of geology predominantly consisted of men, and the sexism she faced often prevented her from conducting her research.
 Due to this, she would occasionally disguise herself as a man to access geological sites and continue her research.

 The geologists who worked at the White Mountains found that the dense vegetation made it almost impossible for their work to be conducted.
 The Billings investigated all the streams studying the outcropping and exposed rocks.
-They mapped out Mount Washington which gave us a great understanding how the complex structural geology of the White Mountains.
+They mapped out Mount Washington which yielded a greater understanding of the complex structural geology of the White Mountains.

 During the summer of 1928, Fowler-Billings began studying a portion of Laramie Mountains in Wyoming.
 At this time there were no topographic maps and only two reports on oxide deposits.
 Fowler-Billings started doing pace-and-compass traverses to develop a map of the area.
 During these traverses she developed an accurate representation of the history of Laramie Mountains.
 She is commonly known for identifying three periods of uplift, Precambrian, Ancestral Rocks, and Laramide Events.
 By the end of the summer she had produced a geological map that identified all of what we now refer to as Laramie anorthosite complex (LAC).